cheery/pygame_tutorial/README.md

 #Cheery's Pygame Tutorial
 This tutorial is a draft, it will change.
 If you have ideas of how to improve or continue this tutorial, tell about it in [issues page](https://github.com/cheery/pygame_tutorial/issues).
 Oh, and if you disagree with me about something then fork your own tutorial. ;-)

 Before you start this tutorial, it'd be good to understand little bit of python already.
 What is a function, variable, loop, tuple, list, function call, import?
+At least I expect you understand those things.
 I explain the rest as we go through this tutorial.
 I provide a link for more reading whenever I mention something you might not understand readily.

+##Rolling Columns
 We start from this piece of code:

     import pygame, sys